YavinOwens/Data-Quality-Review-System-GenAi/interactive-architecture-document-c4.md

 | Cost per completed case | Operational efficiency of routing strategy |

 ### Notebook Governance Rule
 Notebooks are not just for exploration.
-They act as supervised review surfaces for quality monitoring, replay, and adjudication analysis when connected to MLflow traces [web:36][web:41].
+They act as supervised review surfaces for quality monitoring, replay, and adjudication analysis when connected to MLflow traces.

 ---

 ## 10. Model Routing Strategy

-Ollama exposes local APIs for models such as Llama 3.2, which is positioned for multilingual dialogue, retrieval, and summarisation tasks [web:45].
+Ollama exposes local APIs for models such as Llama 3.2, which is positioned for multilingual dialogue, retrieval, and summarisation tasks.
 The architecture therefore routes simple and sensitive workloads locally first, then escalates when required.

 | Route | Model path | Best use |
 |---|---|---|